AquaticInformatics/aquarius-one-sdk/docs/source/_build/html/_sources/ingest/ingest.rst.txt

 GetAllClientsAsync
 ^^^^^^^^^^^^^^^^^^^^

+Retrieves a collection of all IngestClients the user has rights to retrieve

 - **Required Role(s)**: Any
 - **Resource Authorization**: Access to the digital twin associated to the operation that the report definition is associated.